3 photos of GH businessman Henry Fitz as he trends on X over his bedroom video

-Henry Fitz: 3 Photos Of Businessman As He Trends On X Over Leaked Bedroom Video With Serwaa
+Henry Fitz: 3 Photos Of Businessman As He Trends On X Over Viral Bedroom Video With Serwaa

 - Amid the frenzy, visuals of the businessman, including images from his wedding, have dominated online conversations, notably X